oviirup/jiosaavn-extension/readme.md

 ### Overview

-The extension just fetches data from the jiosaavn server for necessary links to download the songs.
+The extension just fetches data from the JioSaavn server for necessary links to download the songs.
 It doesn't rely on any external or 3rd party services to fetch data, it does all the work in browser.

-This extension was originally created by [Naqushab Neyazee](https://github.com/naqushab) in this [repo](https://github.com/naqushab/saavn-downloader-extension).

 There is a [JioSaavn API](https://github.com/cachecleanerjeet/JiosaavnAPI) developed by [cachecleanerjeet](https://github.com/cachecleanerjeet) and fetching Songs Data via that API and then downloading it in Browser and adding perfect metadata in it.